xmengju/PBR/README.md

-# Projection-pursuit Bayesian regression for symmetric matrix predictors
+# PBR: A projection-pursuit Bayesian method for regression  with symmetric matrix predictors

-This repository contains `R` code implementing a projecton-pursuit algorithm for scalar-on-matrix regression.
+This repository contains the `R` code implementing the proposal of "projection-pursuit Bayesian regression for symmetric matrix predictors", avaiable at https://arxiv.org/abs/2407.13865.